 (3) This amount is the maximum that the County is authorized to draw down from the Maryland Water Quality Financing Administration.
+(4) The payment of the principal of and interest on this debt is to be made first from certain charges the County is authorized to levy within the Metropolitan

-(4) The payment of the principal of and interest on this debt is to be made first from certain charges the County is authorized to levy within the Metropolitan District, but the full faith and credit of the County are also unconditionally pledged to such payment.
+(4) The payment of the principal of and interest on this debt is to be made first from certain charges the County is authorized to levy within the Metropolita District, but the full faith and credit of the County are also unconditionally pledged to such payment.